tenglab/DASE/README.md

 strategy in estimating differential SEs relies on overall activities and neglect the changes in length and structure of SEs.
 DASE uses a weighted spline model to identify differential SEs between two conditions by accounting for the combinatorial effects of constituent enhancers weighted with their activities and locations (internal dynamics).
-In addition to overall changes, our medthod finds four novel types (*shortened*, *shifted*, *hollowed* and *other complex scenarios*) of differential SEs pointing to the structural differences within SEs.
+In addition to overall changes, our method finds four novel types (*shortened*, *shifted*, *hollowed* and *other complex scenarios*) of differential SEs pointing to the structural differences within SEs.